Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 > When we do end up finding the bug we might then fix it, compile again, and test if it works

-We start off by doing a quick check:
+We start off by doing a quick sanity check:
 - <img width="1478" height="159" alt="Screenshot from 2026-02-10 18-15-22" src="https://github.com/user-attachments/assets/043321ef-217a-42cd-92d8-46f3f1a98f93" />

 Run the program and see what happens: